Triton-Robotics/TR-mbed/README.md

 - Write mecanum code - WRITTEN BUT UNTESTED

-- Check Speed PID on can2
+- Add error for trying to run position pid on the M3508s because those will nevewr fucking work

 - Grab more can wires so we can test multiple motors at once - SUNDAY